 We believe our future success will depend in large part upon our ability to attract and retain highly skilled managerial, engineering, sales and marketing personnel.
-Our success to date has been highly dependent on Navdeep Sooch, our co-founder, Chief Executive Officer and Chairman of the Board, Daniel Artusi, our President and Chief Operating Officer, Jeffrey Scott, our co-founder and Vice President, and David Welland, our co-founder and Vice President.
-We believe that our future success will be dependent on retaining the services of these key personnel, developing their successors and certain internal processes to reduce our reliance on specific individuals, and on properly managing the transition of key roles when they occur.
-For example, our co-founder and CEO, Navdeep Sooch, has recently announced his desire to transition out of his role as CEO at the end of this year, while continuing to remain actively involved with us as Chairman of the Board.
-Daniel Artusi is anticipated to assume the additional role as CEO at that time.
-There is currently a shortage of qualified personnel with significant experience in the design, development, manufacturing, marketing and sales of analog and mixed-signal communications ICs.
+We believe that our future success will be dependent on retaining the services of our key personnel, developing their successors and certain internal processes to reduce our reliance on specific individuals, and on properly managing the transition of key roles when they occur.
+For example, at the beginning of fiscal 2004, Navdeep Sooch, our co-founder and chairman of the board, transitioned out of his role as CEO and Daniel Artusi, our Chief Operating Officer and President, assumed the role of CEO.
+There is currently a shortage of qualified personnel with significant experience in the design, development, manufacturing, marketing and sales of analog and mixed-signal ICs.
 In particular, there is a shortage of engineers who are familiar with the intricacies of the design and manufacturability of analog elements, and competition for such personnel is intense.
 Our key technical personnel represent a significant asset and serve as the primary source for our technological and product innovations.
 We may not be successful in attracting and retaining sufficient numbers of technical personnel to support our anticipated growth.
 The loss of any of our key employees or the inability to attract or retain qualified personnel both in the United States and internationally, including engineers and sales and marketing personnel, could delay the development and introduction of, and negatively impact our ability to sell, our products.